Emerald Ash Borer

 - Autumn color - green ash: yellow and orange; white ash: red and purple.

-USDA Animal and Plant Health Inspection Service, along with the aid of the Tennessee Department of Agriculture, Tennessee Department of Environment and Conservation, and the University of Tennessee organizes emerald ash borer trapping activities each year.
-These traps are large, purple triangular traps that resemble a box kite and are hung in ash trees throughout Tennessee.
-In 2014, 1,224 purple traps were placed across the state of Tennessee.
+Trapping efforts in Tennessee have involved cooperation with USDA Animal and Plant Health Inspection Service, along with the aid of the Tennessee Department of Agriculture, Tennessee Department of Environment and Conservation, and the University of Tennessee.
+Emerald ash borer traps are large, purple triangular traps that resemble a box kite and are hung in ash trees.
+Reporting damage can also help identify the distribution of emerald ash borer in Tennessee which is important for managing forests or residential landscapes that contain ash trees.

 Keep ash trees healthy by watering, mulching, pruning, and protecting.
-Pesticides are available to help combat the emerald ash borer but are not 100% effective yet.
-Research is ongoing to develop pesticides and other management options to control the emerald ash borer.
+Pesticides are available to help combat the emerald ash borer but are not always economically practical.
+Insecticides can have varying effectiveness, and typically any tree with >50% canopy thinning cannot effectively be treated with insecticides.
+Research is ongoing to develop more effective pesticides and other management options to control the emerald ash borer, such as the use of biological controls.
 Avoid “knee jerk” reactions such as harvesting uninfested ash trees.
+If removing landscape ash trees that are in decline, consider replanting with other native tree species depending on site conditions and other factors.

 Contact a professional forester or your local TDF office for more information on ash and EAB management.
 Management decisions should consider: your current forest management objectives, the amount of ash in your forest, current ash markets, and your proximity to a known EAB infestation.